bdougie/blog/source/posts/2017-01-30-stacks-and-queues-in-go.md

   learn the language, which I will explain further in this post.
 ---

-# Stacks and Queues in Go
+# Stacks in Go

-One of the first things I implemented in Go was a simple data structure to keep track of individuals entering and leaving an amusement park ride line, I outline the assignment in my [previous post](/posts/2016/08/23/learn-computer-science-with-go).
+One of the first things I implemented in Go was a simple data structure to keep track of individuals entering and leaving an amusement park ride line, I outlined the assignment in my [previous post](/posts/2016/08/23/learn-computer-science-with-go).
+This was pretty trivial to do using Slices in Go, but thanks to my discoveries I realize there are other data structures than Arrays in Computer Science.

-From my experience in the web in the past 3 years, I have never come across the term **Stack**.
-My day to day work was with larger frameworks in Ruby and JavaScript.
-All the implementation details are usually decided for me.
+From my experience during 3 years of web development, I have never come across the term **Stack**.
+My day to day work mostly uses larger frameworks in Ruby and JavaScript.
+All the implementation details are usually decided for me, which makes it no mistery why I never came across this term.

 ## Stack

 A Stack is an abstract data type that serves as a collection of elements with two principle operations, pop and push.
 If you think of the Stack as a deck of cards, you can only add to the top of the Stack and remove the top of the Stack.

 Building a Stack in Go only requires two functions **Push()** and **Pop()** to interface with it.
 I chose to not use an array as my underlying data structure in my Stack structure but followed from some inspiration from [godash](https://godoc.org/github.com/Kairi/godash).
-The Stack data also needs two attributes, **size** and the element on **top**.
+The Stack data structure also needs two attributes, **size** and the element on **top**.
+This way we can always know what element is on top and how many exists on the Stack.

 ```
 type Stack struct {